 - This pub is part of the project, "Spatial genomics: Tracking biomolecules across space and time."
-Visit the project page for more background and context. - We've shared all of our code in executable Colab notebooks so users can modify the workflow and run it with their own data on Google's cloud computing network.
+Visit the project narrative for more background and context. - We've shared all of our code in executable Colab notebooks so users can modify the workflow and run it with their own data on Google's cloud computing network.
+We've put this effort on ice!

+#StrategicMisalignment While we were getting MERFISH set up, we shifted our research portfolio.
+We no longer have a strong need to use MERFISH, so we've stopped pursuing this work.
+Learn more about the Icebox and the different reasons we ice projects.
 Summary This publication is part of a larger effort at Arcadia to apply spatial genomics techniques, experiments that will allow us to profile RNAs and other biomolecules from tissue sections, cell lines, and unicellular organisms.
 One of the first steps in a new spatial transcriptomics experiment is to design barcoded probes complementary to RNA molecules in the cell.
 Here, we are releasing an executable probe design pipeline as a set of Google Colab notebooks.
 These notebooks serve as a functional example of probe design, stepping through the process to generate MERFISH probes against the C. reinhardtii genome.
 They allow users to reproduce our work on Google's free, browser-based virtual computing platform, Colab, providing interactive access for those who want to design probes against new genomes or otherwise modify our workflow.
 Users can upload their own data, download their results, and make custom changes to the codebase.
 The strategy MERFISH (multiplexed error-robust fluorescence in situ hybridization) is a method that allows researchers to simultaneously image hundreds to thousands of RNA transcripts or other molecules within single cells.
 The protocol relies on sets of barcoded "encoding probes" that hybridizes to target biomolecules and are subsequently identified through the sequential binding of a set of fluorescent "readout" probes.
-The problem

-There are great tools to generate MERFISH probes, but they aren't always set up to work with new genomes.
+The problem There are great tools to generate MERFISH probes, but they aren't always set up to work with new genomes.
 Our first target organism, Chlamydomonas reinhardtii, does not yet have a set of designed MERFISH probes.
 Our solution Here, we apply the PaintSHOP pipeline [1] for FISH probe design to generate a genome-wide panel of MERFISH probes for Chlamydomonas reinhardtii.
 We provide our workflows in the form of interactive, browser-based code notebooks that can be used by researchers to generate MERFISH probes for any genome of interest.
 These executable notebooks can be readily modified or improved to support any number of applications in the rapidly developing field of spatial genomics and multiplexed in situ hybridization.
 The resource The process to create gene-specific MERFISH probe sets for Chlamydomonas is summarized below.
 By supplying appropriate genome and genome annotation files (FASTA and GTF, respectively), as well as gene names or target genomic coordinates, users can easily modify these self-contained notebooks to design MERFISH probes against any genome of interest.
 The core of the workflow is the PaintSHOP pipeline for FISH probe design, but the notebooks also contain all code necessary to download packages and data, install software, execute the probe design workflow, download, and verify the designs.
 The first of two notebooks runs the PaintSHOP pipeline on a new genome of interest, generating a genome-wide set of DNA and RNA FISH probes (Figure 1).
 Researchers can use the second notebook for individual MERFISH experiments.
 It designs probes for a given experiment by filtering for a set of target genes, appending MERFISH barcodes and PCR handles, and finally running BLAST against the target genome to check for off-target binding events.